XiangGao1102/FCDiffusion_code/README.md

 python training_data_prepare.py
 </code></pre>
 A json file **training_data.json** wil be created under the **datasets** folder.
 It records the image path and the text prompt of each image-text pair of the training set, and is used in the training process.

+# Download the required model
+Our model is based on the pretrained text-to-image latent diffusion model.
+Specifically, we use **Stable Diffusion v2-1-base** model in our method.
+Download the model checkpoint file **v2-1_512-ema-pruned.ckpt** [here](https://huggingface.co/stabilityai/stable-diffusion-2-1-base/tree/main) and put it in the **models** folder of the project,